MadhusaK/SIR-Modelling/README.md

 SIR-Modelling
 =============

 SIR (Susceptible, Infected, and Recovered) Model for a ficticious virus.
 No Births or Deaths.
 Chance of reinfection, gamma.
+Vaccination, Delta.

 DE's: